-This is a recipe that not only looks good, but tastes good too!
-The bread is sweet and has almost the same flavor and consistency of a cinnamon roll (minus the cinnamon and frosting).
+This Easter bread recipe not only looks good, but tastes incredible too.
+The bread is rich, sweet, and has almost the same flavor and consistency of a cinnamon roll, minus the cinnamon and frosting.

 Warning: this bread is very addicting.

 First, mix up the dough then let it rise until it doubles.